SS-Lab-at-NU/pace-sim2real/README.md

 PACE bridges the gap between simulation and real hardware by:

 * Estimating actuator and joint dynamics directly from measured data
-* Using CMA-ES for robust parameter optimization
+* Using CMA-ES for parameter optimization
 * Applying learned parameters to improve sim-to-real locomotion performance
 * Supporting multiple robot platforms and actuator types